Mission:

 5.9 Closed-door Meetings

-The Board may have closed-door meetings called by the Chair or upon petition to the Chair by one-third (1/3) of the sitting members of the Board.
+The Board may have closed-door meetings called by the Chair or upon petition to the Chair by one-third (1/3) of the members of the Board.
 Allowable closed-door meetings:

 A. Staffing and salary concerns